 We asked our top tax accountants for the easiest ways to pay less tax to the ATO and keep more money in your wallet.

-Record keeping can be easy.
+Record keeping is easy these days.
 Put aside just 5-10 minutes each week to download statements, update your logbooks and put all your receipts into a folder.
-(Or, photograph them using the Etax mobile app and save them straight into your Etax account).
-We guarantee it will save a lot of time at the end of financial year— and you pay less tax!
+Our biggest tip is to photograph receipts, using the add deductions function in your Etax account, so they’re all exactly where you need them come tax time.
+Save time AND pay less tax!

-- Read The key to paying less tax is good record keeping to help you understand exactly what records you need to keep.
+- Read our blog; The key to paying less tax is good record keeping, to help you understand exactly what records you need to keep.
 Those simple habits take just minutes and ensure you never miss out on your tax deductions.

 2. Charitable donations are tax-deductible